 1852 Die Marriages

 We’ve identified a total of 6 die marriages for 1852, 2 business strikes and 4 proofs.
 Two of the marriages are unconfirmed, but we believe the probability that they exist is high.
-The following table summarizes the known die marriages, with specific comments following.
+The following table summarizes the known die marriages:

-A single obverse die was used to strike all 1852 issues, both business strike and proof.
-The commonly seen business strike is our die marriage OC-1, which pairs the 1852 obverse with a reverse die unique to 1852.
+A single obverse die was used to strike all 1852 issues, both business strikes and proofs.
+The commonly seen business strike pairs the 1852 obverse with a reverse die unique to 1852.
 We’ve identified this die pair as OC-1.
 We’ve seen an example of this die pair attributed as a proof, but we believe that all OC-1 examples were intended to be business strikes.
 Early strikes were probably extremely prooflike since the obverse die was also used to strike original proofs, probably prior to the time it was employed to strike business strikes.

 The first proof die marriage, our OC-P1, is the original proof.
 This is a rare die marriage, with only two examples currently known.
 The remaining three die marriages are proof restrikes.

-Our die marriage OC-P3 pairs the 1852 obverse with the reverse die first used to strike all 1859 proofs.
+Our die marriage OC-P3 pairs the 1852 obverse with the reverse die first used to strike all original 1859 proofs.
 This is the predominant restrike die marriage.
-13 of 14 restrikes in the Heritage archives represented this die pair.
-Note that we arrived at the total of 14 examples after we corrected mis-attributions and eliminated numerous duplications.
+Over 80% of the examples we’ve documented are from this die pairing.

 1852 Business Strike Emission Sequence